 Never transport damaged packages of explosives.
 Do not take a package that shows any dampness or oily stain.

-Do not transport Division 1.1 or 1.2 in vehicle combinations if:
+Do not transport Division 1.1 or 1.2 (Class A Explosives) in triples or in vehicle combinations if:

 There is a marked or placarded cargo tank in the combination.

 The other vehicle in the combination contains: